rkim35/spikeRNN/README.md

 Trained rate RNNs are used to construct LIF RNNs.
 The mapping and LIF simulations are performed in MATLAB.
 Given a trained rate model, the first step is to perform the grid search to determine the optimal scaling factor (lambda).
 This is done by `lambdad_grid_search.m`.
 Once the optimal scaling factor is determined, a LIF RNN can be constructed using the function `LIF_network_fnc.m`.
 All the required functions/scripts are located in `spiking/`.

 An example script for evaluating a Go-NoGo LIF network (`eval_go_nogo.m`) is also included.
-The script constructs a LIF RNN constructed to perform the Go-NoGo task and plots network responses.
+The script constructs a LIF RNN trained to perform the Go-NoGo task and plots network responses.
 The script can be modified to evaluate models trained to perform other tasks.

 ## Citation
 If you use this repo for your research, please cite our work: